 OSHA identifies the “Fatal Four,” or the most common causes of construction worker deaths:

 The Fatal Four may be the leading causes of on-site construction worker deaths, but they aren’t the only risks.
 One of our past clients, whose case ended up being worth $825,000, suffered herniated discs in his back when he stepped into an unexpected 18-inch-deep hole in the concrete floor of the building where he was working a violently twisted his ankle.

 Just as there are common causes of construction site accidents, there are also medical conditions that are most likely to result from such an accident.
 Among the most common injuries that occur in the construction industry are:

-The employers of construction workers too often choose not to make safety a priority.
+The employers of construction site workers too often choose not to make safety a priority.
 OSHA found that the safety standards most often violated on construction sites included several factors related to the Fatal Four, including:

-What should you do if you or someone you love suffered injuries in a construction site accident?
+What should you do if you or someone you love suffered injuries in a construction accident?
 First of all, don’t blame yourself.
-You need to know what caused your injury and if a safety standard was violated or an unreasonable danger was allowed to exist on your work site.
+You need to know what caused your personal injury and if a safety standard was violated or an unreasonable danger was allowed to exist on your work site.
 How do you investigate an accident when you have been so badly injured?
-How do you determine whether the conditions on the construction site violated safety laws?
-By having an experienced attorney investigate the accident for you.
+How do you determine whether the conditions on the site violated safety laws?
+By having an experienced New Jersey construction accident attorney investigate the accident for you.

 At Console and Associates P.C., our attorneys have more than 20 years of experience helping victims of all kinds of accidents.
 We know how to prepare your case for success, how to negotiate the maximum settlement with the responsible parties and, when needed, how to fight for you in court.
 We also know what you’re going through, which is why we’ll do everything we can to make the situation less of a burden on you.
 After all, there’s only one thing you should have to focus on right now: getting better.